Cisco-Talos/clamav/win32/README.md

 To build the source code you will need:

 - [Git for Windows](https://git-scm.com/download/win "Git SCM Windows Downloads") with a git "shell"
-- [Microsoft Visual Studio 2015](https://www.visualstudio.com/vs/older-downloads/ "Visual Studio Downloads"): the community version is just fine.
+- [Microsoft Visual Studio 2017](https://www.visualstudio.com/vs/older-downloads/ "Visual Studio Downloads"): the community version is just fine.

 To build the installer, you also need:

 - [Inno Setup 5](http://www.jrsoftware.org/isdl.php "Inno Setup installer creation tool")

 ClamAV is supported for Windows 7+, but Windows 10 is recommended.
-Visual Studio 2017 should work fine, but we currently work with Visual Studio 2015.
+Visual Studio 2019 should work fine, provided you install the platform toolkit for 2017.

 ## Getting the code